patrickallanfaustino/tutorials-workstation/rocm-acpp-gromacs-en.md

 ---
 ## 🐍 Install ANACONDA and PyTorch

 The [Anaconda](https://www.anaconda.com/download) is an important package of Python libraries for scientific use.
-For installation, we recommend the `Downloads` folder:
+For installation:

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2024.06-1-Linux-x86_64.sh